sirselim/jetson_nanopore_sequencing/live_basecalling.md

 **An important note:** this step has been modified after the release of Guppy 4.2.2, which introduces `guppy_basecall_client` in place of the `guppy_basecaller`.
 This has a HUGE influence when we get to modifying the `app_conf` file soon.

+This is the step that has been tripping a lot of people up lately, and is the major step that has not been updated in the ONT instructions.

 -----

 This code will create sym links of the binaries: